ABOUT EISENHAUER & SMITH PHYSIOTHERAPY

 PT, BScPT, MScPT, MCPA, Registered Physiotherapist

-Roman's interest and passion for physiotherapy started after he suffered from chronic and acute pain issues as an athlete and student.
-Roman graduated from York University with a Specialized Honors BSc. in Kinesiology with the highest distinction (Summa Cum Laude) in 2013.
-He went on to complete his M.Sc. in Physical Therapy at the University of Western Ontario from 2014 to 2016.
-His ambition to provide patients with the best care possible led him to extend his education with courses in acupuncture/dry needling, cupping, manual therapy (Level 1-Ortho Div), and Myofascial-Release techniques.
-Roman has also had the privilege of working as a CSEP Certified Personal Trainer with private clients under the Canadian Society for Exercise Physiology since 2011.
-Although Roman has worked in a multitude of clinical settings, including hospital outpatient and inpatient pre and post-surgical, his focus, experience, and devotion revolves around sport medicine clinics.
+Roman's interest and passion for physiotherapy started after having suffered from chronic and acute pain issues as an athlete, and student.
+I graduated from York University with a Specialized Honors BSc. in Kinesiology with the highest distinction (Summa Cum Laude) in 2013.
+His ambition to provide patients with the best care possible led him to extend his education with courses in Neurofunctional-Acupuncture/Dry needling, Manual therapy, FMS, Vestibular Rehab, TMJ, and Myofascial-Release techniques.
+He has also had the privilege of working as a CSEP Certified Personal Trainer with private clients under the Canadian Society for Exercise Physiology.

 BSc(Kin), MScPT, Registered Physiotherapist